 - Who or what can I turn to when I start worrying?

 - Where will I keep my plan so that I know where to find it?

-Money – You will download a program or create a way to track your spending and you will budget your paycheck when you get paid so you know how much you have to spend
+Budget your paycheck when you get paid so you know how much you have to spend.